-Other refrigerator parts-including door gaskets, meat and vegetable drawers, ice storage bin and all plastic parts-can be cleaned the same way.
+Other parts of the refrigerator-including door gaskets, meat and vegetable drawers, ice storage bin and all plastic parts-can be cleaned the same way.
 Do not use cleansing powders or other abrasive cleaners.
 Door gaskets are factory-lubricated with petroleum jelly on the hinge side.
 If the lubricant is excessive, wipe it off but leave a thin film on the gasket to help insure a proper hinge-side seal.
 When you clean the door gaskets, relubricate them.